PrincetonUniversity/hpc_beginning_workshop/05_connect_byweb/README.md

 ## Running Jupyter, RStudio, MATLAB and Stata in Your Web Browser

+To begin an interactive session with Jupyter, RStudio, MATLAB, or Stata, click on "Interactive Apps" in the top menu bar of your web browser.
-To begin a session with Jupyter for example, click on "Interactive Apps" and then "Jupyter".
+When launching Jupyter, for example, you will need to click on "Interactive Apps" and then "Jupyter".
 You will need to choose the "Number of hours", "Number of cores" and "Memory allocated".
 Set "Number of cores" to 1 unless you are sure that your script has been explicitly parallelized.
 Click "Launch" and then when your session is ready click "Connect to Jupyter".
 Note that the more resources you request, the more you will have to wait for your session to become available.
 When your session starts,